clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 Explain how you can put the communication matrices in R and how you can compute the chance of success for a meaning/system.

 **Misschien kan ik hier ook wat vragen stellen als: stel dat dit de receiver matrix is, wat is dan optimaal voor de zender, of andersom.
 Als communicatief success als fitness criterium wordt gebruikt (zenden, ontvangen of allebei) wat kan een individu doen om een fitness voordeel te krijgen?
 Is dit ook goed voor de groep?

-# Evolving communication systems

-**Iets met Federico's app, ik ben er nog niet helemaal achter hoe dit werkt en wat het doet.
-Misschien is het een goed idee om ze die paper van Oliphant te laten lezen?**

-Explanation:
-- consider only matrices with 0 or 1 probabilities (thus no synonyms or homonyms)
-- communication (how does this work exactly?)
-- fitness in payoff matrix
-- how do we create a new population

-**Exercise**
-*Write an exercise that lets the students investigate what impact the conditions have on the communication system that evolves, and why under some conditions an optimal system evolves, and sometimes it doesn't.
-Maybe also the differences between individual/group fitness (e.g., what happens if you reward unsuccessful communication)?*

 \bibliography{bib}